 I am not talking about the end product here, I am talking about the act of learning that can be shown by students recording their processes.
 It is often about the student putting the information they have learnt into a context.
 It is this contextualisation that helps the students create meaning.
 Here is a perfect example from a young 1st grade student who talks us through his investigation into transport.

-This example was shown on a recent school visit as one way a student could document their own learning.
+Fourth and fifth graders at the school are piloting one-to-one computing with iPod touches.
+In addition, Harry is a doctoral student at John Hopkins University.
+He's investigating the impact of iPod touch on student achievement.
+One of his challenges is wading through the huge number apps available.
+He's crafted a rubric to evaluate the quality and effectiveness of an app in terms of how it may impact student achievement.
+Blooms Taxonomy with Apps.
+10 incredible iPad apps for education.
 Learning is rarely fun; it’s even less fun when being taught within the confines of a lecture hall or classroom.
 While this may be true, there’s no reason why you can’t make the process more entertaining and challenging.
 The tablet market has paved the way for educational resources in the form of slick, new apps, with text-books now being replaced by online downloadable versions of themselves.